BoltzExchange/boltz-backend/docs/api.md

 - `preimageHash`: hash of a preimage that will be used for the invoice that is set later on

 Boltz also supports opening a channel to your node before paying your invoice.
 To ensure that this service works as advertised **make sure to connect your Lightning node to ours** before creating the swap.
-You can find the URIs of our Lightning nodes in the FAQ section of our website or on Lightning explorers like [1ML](https://1ml.com) under the query "Boltz".
+You can either query the URIs of our Lightning nodes with [`/getnodes`](#getting-lightning-nodes), find them in the FAQ section of our website or on Lightning explorers like [1ML](https://1ml.com) under the query "Boltz".
 To let Boltz open a channel to you have to set a couple more values in the request when creating a swap:

 - `channel`: a JSON object that contains all the information relevant to the creation of the channel
     - `auto`: whether Boltz should dynamically decide if a channel should be created based on whether the invoice you provided can be paid without opening a channel.
-More modes will be added in future
+More modes will be added in the future
     - `private`: whether the channel to your node should be private
     - `inboundLiquidity`: percentage of the channel balance that Boltz should provide as inbound liquidity for your node.
 The maximal value here is `50`, which means that the channel will be perfectly balanced 50/50

-To find out how to enforce that the requested channel is acutally opened and the invoice paid through it have a look at [this document where we wrote down some possible solutions](channel-creation.md).
+To find out how to enforce that the requested channel was actually opened and the invoice paid through it have a look at [this document where we wrote down some possible solutions](channel-creation.md).

 | URL                | Response
 |--------------------|------------